ironclad logo

 A.V. et al v. iParadigms, LLC

-The case of A.V. et al v. iParadigms, LLC was another one for the copyright and clickwrap books.
-In this case, several plaintiffs were suing iParadigms over alleged copyright violations that occurred from using Turnitin, a system used to detect plagiarism in written works submitted to the system by students.
+The case of A.V. et al v. iParadigms, LLC provided important clarifications for both copyright law and clickwrap agreements.
+In this case, several plaintiffs were suing iParadigms over alleged copyright violations that occurred from using Turnitin, a system used to detect plagiarism in written works submitted by students.

 As with a handful of other lawsuits on this list, the agreement with defendant iParadigms was electronically entered into via a clickwrap agreement.
 The agreement included a clause allowing Turnitin to archive a student’s work upon submission to the system—something done on a regular basis.
 However, only the schools using the software—not the students—had entered into the agreement permissions for archiving students’ work, leading to a lawsuit against iParadigms alleging copyright infringement based on the archiving of essays and other papers they’d turned in via the plagiarism detection software.